 In today’s video post, an excerpt from Making a Slipped & Stamped Teacup, Paul Linhares takes us through his process for making a teacup with a swirly slip coating and stamped decoration.
-You’ll pick up great tips like how to neatly apply slip to a freshly thrown cup on the wheel and how to apply stamped decoration in a modular way to create a variety of unique marks.
+You’ll pick up great tips like how to use a make-up brush to smooth the rim, and how to rotate your brush during application to efficiently apply the slip.
+Plus, you’ll love how easy it is to make the swirly texture with a cheap paint brush!
 Super inspiring! –Jennifer Poellot Harnetty, editor.

 Make surfaces that stand out when you download this freebie, Five Great Decorating Techniques.

 This clip was excerpted from Making a Slipped & Stamped Teacup with Paul Linhares, which is available in the Ceramic Arts Network Shop as a video download!

 Or, subscribe to CLAYflicks and instantly watch the entire project!

 Plus, Paul Linhares Shares How to Draw with Stamps!